 Grab a date, a picnic blanket, a basket, and swing by these places to gather your goods for an impressive picnic without any of the prep hassle.

 18 S. Eastbourne Ave.

 For a variety of bread worth dreaming about, visit Barrio Bread.
-The hardest part is not getting crumbs all over your car and finishing the bread before you even get to the picnic.
+The hardest part is not getting crumbs all over your car and not finishing the bread before you even get to the picnic.